 MMO: The Dodgers offered Piazza a sizable contract, but Piazza wanted to be the highest paid player in the game.
 Was it all about just having the veneer of being the highest paid player for Mike?

-MMO: Another player with Met ties is Bartolo Colon, who you dedicate a chapter on.
+MMO: Another player with Mets ties is Bartolo Colon, who you dedicate a chapter to.
 Obviously Montreal sent a haul in retrospect for Colon in 2002 (Sizemore, Lee, Stevens, and Phillips), but can you talk about the job Omar Minaya did with the trade, essentially with such a strict and limited budget considering MLB took control of the Expos?

-And that’s why he was willing to sacrifice so much in order to bring that in, because he wanted to make that statement that we’re still here, we’re still competing for this, and we’re not going to be here in the future so mortgaging the future doesn’t really have a definition for us or for our fans at this point so it’s worth giving this a try.
+That’s why he was willing to sacrifice so much in order to bring that in.
+He wanted to make that statement that we’re still here, we’re still competing for this, and we’re not going to be here in the future so mortgaging the future doesn’t really have a definition for us or for our fans at this point, so it’s worth giving this a try.